benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-what-lurks-beneath-the-waves.md

 title: What Lurks Beneath the Waves
 ---

 Many programmers know about covariance, contravariance, and invariance.
-Not so many know about the fourth type.
+Not so many know about the fourth type of variance, or the relationship between them.

 Covariance